 I purchased one square of black marble and replaced the broken tile.
-The best thing I did was re-grout the entire fireplace.
-I wanted the marble to look like one piece instead of separate squares.
+The best thing I did was re-grout the entire fireplace so it would look like one piece of marble.
 I mixed a small amount of grout that I already had and filled in the grout lines.
-I knew that this would be easier than trying to paint the black grout white, and it was very easy.

-I used Gripper primer by Glidden, and I am very pleased with how well it covers.
-I painted three coats of Gripper to be safe.
-I painted two coats of white paint on top of the Gripper primer.
-I had a piece of marble that I used as a guide.
+3. Paint two coats of white paint on top of the Gripper primer.
+TIP: I had a piece of marble that I used as a guide.

-I wanted my faux marble to blend with my warm white wood.
-The wood on our fireplace is off white, so I did not want too much bright white and dark gray.
-I used a pure white paint, but I used warmer grays.
+Since I wanted my faux marble to blend with my warm white wood, I used a pure white paint, but I used warmer grays.

-I squirted water on the mark and softened the paint with the damp sea sponge.
+5. Squirt water on the mark and soften the paint with the damp sea sponge.

 The best thing is that you can wipe off the mark after it is wet if you do not like it.
-It is almost fool proof!
-I randomly dab the damp sponge on the paint to give it a more natural look.
+It is almost foolproof!
+Randomly dab the damp sponge on the paint to give it a more natural look.